vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ## Types and Helpers

-`vuepress-theme-hope` exports the type of sidebar as `HopeThemeSideConfig`, and provides a `defineSidebarConfig` helper function.
+`vuepress-theme-hope` exports the type of sidebar as `HopeThemeSideConfig`, and provides a `sidebar` helper function.
 They can provide validation and autocompletion of sidebar configuration in TS and JS.

 ::: tip

-To deal with the situation when you split [multi-sidebar configuration](#multiple-sidebars) into multiple parts, we also provide `HopeThemeSidebarArrayConfig` `HopeThemeSidebarObjectConfig` type and `defineSidebarArrayConfig` and `defineSidebarObjectConfig` Helper function.
+To deal with the situation when you split [multi-sidebar configuration](#multiple-sidebars) into multiple parts, we also provide `HopeThemeSidebarArrayConfig` `HopeThemeSidebarObjectConfig` type and `arraySidebar` and `objectSidebar` Helper function.

 :::